One of our fun winter traditions is a set of New Year's Eve activities and countdown for kids & families to enjoy home!

-Kids love a celebration (although most won't stay awake long enough to see the ball drop in Times Square) so we've pulled together a list of ideas to enjoy throughout the day!
+Kids love a celebration (although most won't stay awake long enough to see the ball drop in Times Square) so these fun ways to bring in the New Year are perfect for families!

 Serve a favorite breakfast, maybe snowman pancakes or 'snow' waffles (use powdered sugar for the snow).

 Talk about some of the highlights of the previous year - what was your favorite memory?
 What new things did you try as a family?

 We also love doing this free printable year in review coloring page from Skip to my Lou each New Year's Eve!
 Keep them all and you'll have a wonderful time capsule of your kids as they grow.

 9:00 am - Create a New Year's Eve Countdown

 Set up an hour by hour countdown for the day!

 Your kids will love helping with this one -- just read some of the ideas we have below and pull together what you need.